pyrddlgym-project/pyRDDLGym/docs/start.rst

 where "Cartpole_Continuous_gym" is the name of the domain and "0" is the name of the instance.
 ``**other_kwargs`` is an optional set of keyword arguments that can be passed to the environment.

-Initializing Environments from RDDL Description Files
+Initializing Environments from RDDL Files
 -------------------

 To initialize an environment from RDDL description files stored on the file system: